sonwane1993/Search-page/README.md

 # Search-page
-Title: Java Servlet Project - Implementing HTTP Redirect with sendRedirect() Create a Java project that implements a custom URL shortening service using the sendRedirect() method.
+TITLE: Java Servlet Project - Implementing HTTP Redirect with sendRedirect() Create a Java project that implements a custom URL shortening service using the sendRedirect() method.
 This project will allow users to convert long URLs into short, easy-to-share links.
 URL Shortening: Users can input long URLs, and the application will generate a unique short URL for them.
 Redirection: When users access the short URL, they are redirected to the original long URL using the sendRedirect() method.